Feyerabend/vm/parse/README.md

 What is happening in 'arith2.py' is that the parsing results in a structure which represents the arithmetic expression in a prefix fashion.
 Through some conversions, we end up back with the original infix.
+(We can do better, carefully considering the operators precendence, we can eliminate some of the parentheses.)

 ## traditional & combinator parsers